Overcome Opiate Dependence Today

 How do you know you're dependent?
 Opiates—prescription or not—should not get you high.
 People don’t enjoy opiates.
 They come with constipation and vomiting.
 Go beyond what's actually needed for pain control, and only then does a high come.
 So, the high itself is a signal of drug misuse.

-If you or a loved one is struggling with opiate addiction and is considering treatment in Arizona, please contact Renaissance Recovery Center at (480) 525-7738 for a free consultation.
+If you or a loved one is struggling with opiate addiction and is considering treatment in Arizona, please contact Renaissance Recovery Center at (480) 526-7738 for a Free Opiate Addiction Assessment.

 How Does a Person Become Addicted to Opiates?